LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 For this purpose, an open, documented export format must be selected.
 Ideally, this should be human-readable and viewable with a simple text editor.
-This eliminates all binary-based formats such as the Python pickle built into Python.
+This eliminates all binary-based formats such as the \href{https://docs.python.org/3/library/pickle.html}{Python-Pickle} package.

 Taking these points into account, the (+json) format is chosen.
 This is human and machine readable and there is a compatible parser for almost every programming language.

-The following code snippet \ref{lst:json_export_format_example} shows the (+json) structure which is generated when a measurement that using the library is exported.
+The following listing \ref{lst:json_export_format_example} shows an example (+json) structure which is generated when a measurement that using the library is dumped to the filesystem.
 It can be seen that by using the (+json) format, all measurement points and metadata are available in readable plain text.

 This means that they can also be read out in other programs.